Madhan-Rkv-10/size_setter/README.md

 ```

 # Parameters
-* `.ph` - It Converts pixels into dynamic percentage based on source device height
+* `.h` - It Converts pixels into dynamic percentage based on source device height
-* `.pw` - It Converts pixels into dynamic percentage based on source device width
+* `.w` - It Converts pixels into dynamic percentage based on source device width
-* `.h` - Returns a calculated height based on the device
+* `.ph` - Returns a percentage  value of screen height
-* `.w` - Returns a calculated width based on the device
+* `.pw` - Returns a percentage  value of screen width
-* `.px` - Returns a calculated pixel based on the device
+* `.px` - Returns a calculated pixel based on the device for fonts
-* `.sp` - Returns a calculated sp based on the device
+* `.sp` - Returns a calculated sp based on the device for fonts
+*  `.heightBox` - Returns a calculated SizedBox with height
+*  `.widthBox` - Returns a calculated SizedBox with width
+*  `.pWidthBox` - Returns a calculated SizedBox with percentage of screenSize Width
-*  `topPadding`- Returns a system status bar size
+*  `.pWeightBox` - Returns a calculated SizedBox with percentage of screenSize Height
-*  `bottomPadding`-  Returns system intrusions on the bottom side of the screen

 # Usage 💻